 MM02 needs careful attention to secure a meadow.
 In the second or third year, do not

-let the grass out-grow the wildflowers, cut the meadow back to 12 -16 cm and remove the
+let the wild grass present in your soil out-grow the wildflowers, cut the meadow back to 12 -16 cm and remove the

 be fertile, even when you think it's not (yellowing grass can be a